xmurilo/projeto-quiz-nextjs/README.md

 ## Description
-This is a quiz where you can test your knowledge, this application is from a course that i'm doing, the course is from Udemy, the course is called "Next.js e React - Curso Completo - Aprenda com Projetos"
+This is a quiz where you can test your knowledge, this application is from a course that i'm doing, the course is from Udemy, the course is called "Next.js e React - Aprenda com Projetos"

 ## Main Screen